jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 subtree accordingly.

 In most cases, the user can interact with the UI and produce events from within the DOM on the right side.
-The events are used to call `handler`s to update the store's data.
+The events are used to call `Handler`s to update the store's data.
 All handlers have access to the current store state and the value passed by the event-flow and use both to create the new store state.

 The new state will then appear on the `data`-flow and finally result in a change of the UI.
 Et voilà, the circle of life